 If the colleague’s performance still hasn’t improved to the required standard after two Performance Improvement Review Meetings, managers should invite them to a Final Performance Improvement Review Meeting (template letter PIP11, template letter PIP12 (templates below) to reschedule the meeting) giving them at least 48 hours’ notice.
 In the letter we’ll let them know that dismissal could be an outcome of the meeting.

 Depending on the colleague’s progress, these are two possible outcomes of the meeting:

 Performance has improved to the required level

-Managers should send the colleague a letter to confirm this and issue a performance warning (template letter PIP6).
+Managers should send the colleague a letter to confirm this and issue a performance warning (template letter PIP6, above).
 The Performance Improvement Process will end here, but the warning will stay active for three months – so if their performance level falls below standard during this time, they’ll re-enter the formal process at the point they left.

 Performance is not at the required level

 We’ll usually dismiss the colleague with contractual notice and send them a letter to confirm (template letter PIP13, below).

 In exceptional circumstances, we may give them an extension to the timescale for improvement and agree a further final review date with them.
 As an alternative to dismissal, we may offer the colleague the option to transfer to a lower level role or apply for a suitable vacancy, if this is appropriate.

 Managers should contact ER Services for advice when considering dismissal or alternatives to dismissal.

 Sickness during the performance improvement process